 Racing fans, including Chinese, watch from the grandstand.
 Image via Shanghai Race Club

-And so it was that on August 27, 1951 the military control commission of Shanghai declared the area was to transformed into People’s Square, People’s Avenue and People’s Park.
+And so it was that on August 27, 1951 the military control commission of Shanghai declared the area was to be transformed into People’s Square, People’s Avenue and People’s Park.

 [Cover image via Wikimedia]